anas1412/HostsFileEditor/Readme.md

 - Preserves hosts file comments and formatting
 - Implements real-time DNS cache flushing
 - Features error handling and user feedback
+- Packaged as a standalone executable using PyInstaller

 ## Contributing